Why is “W-sitting” bad for your child?

 - Increase your child’s awareness of the difference between W-sitting and sitting cross-legged

 - Feet in front

 - Fix your legs

-If this activity continues contact your pediatrician for referral for pediatric physical therapy.
+If this activity continues, contact your pediatrician for referral to pediatric physical therapy.